SafeExamBrowser/seb-server/README.rst

 ------------------------------

 The table below shows available and upcoming SEB client versions that has SEB Server integration support and are compatible with particular
-SEB Server version.
-There is an entry for each platform with a beta or testing release date and a official release date.
+SEB Server versions.
+There is an entry for each platform with a beta or testing release date and an official release date.

 **SEB Server Version 1.5.X**